ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 ## Correcting error 1124
 {: #correcting-1124}

-vSRX 18.4R1-S1 introduced an incompatibility documented in this [Juniper problem report](https://prsearch.juniper.net/InfoCenter/index?page=prcontent&id=PR1407295){: external}.
+vSRX 18.4R1-S1 introduced an incompatibility that is documented in this [Juniper problem report](https://prsearch.juniper.net/InfoCenter/index?page=prcontent&id=PR1407295){: external}.
 You require a Juniper account to access this report.

 If a redundant Ethernet (reth) interface includes `vlan-tagging` (which is the default), then the interface must also include the `vlan-id` tag.
 In 18.4R1-S1, it was possible to commit a configuration without the `vlan-id` tag.
 Newer versions, such as 19.4R2-S3, do not allow this configuration.